-We packed up six weeks worth of belongings and our dog and took off in my husband’s sister’s Honda Civic.
+We packed up six weeks worth of belongings and the dog and took off in my husband’s sister’s Honda Civic.

 It’s an unfinished basement.
-Cinder block damp walls and a ceiling of insulation, which is under the floor of the house above.
-It smells of rank dampness and mildew.
-There is a washer and dryer down there.
+Cinder block damp walls and a ceiling of insulation.
+It smells of dank dampness and mildew.
+There is a washer and dryer.
 And a small abandoned rodent in a cage that no one pays attention to.
 There is no air, no light.
-As a claustrophobic, it is a nightmare.
+To me as a claustrophobic, it’s a nightmare.
 We will have to go upstairs and share the family bathroom to take showers.
 My husband is giving me the “what have you gotten us into look.”
 I try to not say anything.
 The dog looks indignant and upset.

-Turns out my playwright director is a stoner house painter who is high constantly.
+The playwright/director turns out to be a stoner house painter who is high constantly high.
 I think he might have a problem with women.
-He has cast a dim blond in the show who wants to act and do a dance on Pointe.
-She is very stiff, acting and dancing.
+He has cast a dim blond in the show who wants to act and dance on Pointe.
+She is very stiff in both the acting and dancing.
 Find out later that he was having an affair with her.
 She looks at me with squinty eyes wondering if I am competition.
-She invites me swimming and takes me to a place where if you don’t know what to avoid you get cut up by barnacles.
+She invites me swimming and takes me to a place where if you don’t know what to avoid, you get cut up by barnacles.
 I get cut up by barnacles.
 Blood streaming down my salt water covered legs as I emerge from the water.

-The director told me I was being stupid.
+The director told me I was being stupid when we moved out.
 The summer before he had six actors living down there in the basement.
 Six actors?

 The show is a new age drama set in the future.
 I’m just hoping I don’t have to wear a tin foil hat and giant shoulder pads.
-I don’t, thank goodness.
 Stoner let’s me create my own costume from the thrift shop.

 The director is very possessive of my time.
 Even on my time off, we’re expected to hang out with him.
 Someone I met at the local church invited us to a lovely art show on a lawn.
 A normal person.
 The art show happens to be across the street from an event he is involved in.
 The director finds us by spotting our car.
-He marches in and says I’m waiting for you at MY PARTY.
+He marches in to the art show and says I’m waiting for you at MY PARTY.
 He looks a little crazed/stoned.
 We have to go with him.
 For the rest of the summer I am a pariah at church.

-When the show starts running, my favorite moment was one night when blondie is supposed to do her dance.
-The cue for the music to start was when she goes up on Pointe.
-So she goes up on Pointe and no music.
+My favorite moment during the run of the show was one night when blondie is supposed to do her pointe dance.
+The cue for the music to start was when she goes up on pointe.
+She goes up on Pointe.
+No music.
 She stays there and stays there.
 Forever.
 Her arms are over her head.
-Her eyes are darting from side to side.
+Her eyes darting from side to side.
 She is frozen.
-After an eternity and still frozen in position she yells; “CAN I HAVE SOME MUSIC PLEASE!”
+After an eternity, and still frozen in position she yells; “CAN I HAVE SOME MUSIC PLEASE!”

-The director casts himself as my ex-husband in the show.
+The director had cast himself as my ex-husband in the show.
 He never memorizes his lines.
 He carries around a clipboard with the script on it.
-While we’re on stage performing I grab it out of his hands just to entertain myself.
+While we’re on stage performing, I grab it out of his hands just to entertain myself.
 The local paper described it as a “tortured melodrama.”

-He keeps stalling on giving me my weekly salary and I have to threaten to leave to get him to give it to me.
-Also awkward.
+He keeps stalling on giving me my agreed upon guest artist weekly salary, and I have to threaten to leave to get him to give it to me.